 After flying over the white expanses that stretch continuously west from the Atlantic, your plane will touch down in the vibrant city of Montreal.
 Transfer to your hotel by your own.
 Enjoy free time in the evening and discover the economic and cultural capital of Quebec.

 Follow the path of the St. Lawrence River to Quebec City, Quebec’s political capital and the only fortified city in North America.
 Travel a short distance to the Huron reserve of Wendake to be immersed in the history and culture of Canada’s First Nations communities.
 Enjoy a traditional First Nations lunch and visit the site.
-In the afternoon, delve into Quebec winter for the first time when you head out on a snowshoeing excursion (unguided).
-Dinner and night in a unique hotel located in the heart of a museum devoted to First Nations history and culture.
+In the afternoon, we marvel at the famous Ice Hotel.
+This ephemeral building, which showcases the excellence of Quebec’s talent, is unique in North America.
+After the visit, the time will come to settle in our cozy lodge, hidden amongst the snow covered mountains.

 Meal(s) : B,L,D.